humam-hossain/linux_shell_scripting/README.md

 * **?** = It holds the exit status of the last command.
 * **HOSTNAME** = contains name of the host.
 * **RANDOM** = Each time this parameter is  referenced,  a random  integer between **0 and 32767** is generated.
 The sequence of random numbers maybe initialized by assigning a value to **RANDOM**.
+* **PATH** = The search path for commands.
+It is  a  colon-separated  list  of directories  in  which  the  shell looks for commands.

+### Special Parameters

+The shell treats several parameters specially.
+These parameters may only be referenced; assignment to them is not allowed.

+* **#** = Expands to the number of positional parameters in decimal.

 ### Assinging Command Ouput in a variable